 The racers of Trek-Segafredo are always pushing to be the best.
-So when they challenged us to make their favourite race bike faster, we enlisted our industry-leading engineering team and got to work.
+So when they challenged us to make their favorite race bike faster, we enlisted our industry-leading engineering team and got to work.

 We already knew that aerodynamic frame shapes increased speed on both flats and climbs.
-But we also knew that aero shapes are usually heavier and less pleasant to ride – two things we could never settle for.
-With that in mind, the team set out to optimise Émonda’s frame for speed without compromising its light weight and incredible ride quality.
+But we also knew that aero shapes are usually heavier and less pleasant to ride—two things we could never settle for.
+With that in mind, the team set out to optimize Émonda’s frame for speed without compromising its light weight and incredible ride quality.
 Spoiler alert: they accomplished all that, and in the process created our fastest climbing bike ever.

 Our fastest Émonda, by the numbers